-FHA loans are insured by the US Federal Housing Administration.
-FHA loans have less stringent credit requirements and some buyers can qualify with as low as a 500 credit score, though each lender may have requirements for scores over 580.
+These loans are insured by the US Federal Housing Administration.
+FHA loans have less stringent credit requirements.
+Some buyers can qualify with as low as a 500 credit score, though each lender may have requirements for scores over 580.

 VA loans are insured by the Department of Veterans Affairs and are offered to military families and veterans as a way to make it easier for them to afford homes.
 Typically lenders expect a 620 or higher credit score for a buyer to qualify for a VA loan.

 Jumbo loans are considered “non-conforming” because they fall beyond the maximum value that Fannie Mae and Freddie Mac can purchase.
-Because of the larger size of these loans, they carry more risk, so creditors will expect home buyers to have a credit score higher than 700 in order to qualify.
+Because of the larger size of these loans, they carry more risk.o creditors will expect home buyers to have a credit score higher than 700 in order to qualify.

 How to maximize your credit score

 As you shop mortgage rates for your home purchase, it’s smart to focus on anything you can do to maximize your credit score.
 Whether you fall near one of the credit minimums per loan type discussed above or not, increasing your credit score will typically result in lower interest rates.
 A difference of 0.25% in your rate may not seem significant at first, but over the course of a 30-year mortgage it can amount to thousands of dollars in savings.